bmitch/Codor/README.md

 Does not allow for any `else` or `elseif` statements.

 ### Codor.Files.FunctionLength ###
-Functions/methods must be 20 lines of code or fewer.
+Functions/methods must be no more than 20 lines.

 ### Codor.Files.FunctionParameter ###
 Functions/methods must have no more than 3 parameters.